-Machiel Mulder, Professor of Energy Economics at the Faculty of Economics and Business, has been appointed as member of the Scientific Climate Council (WKR).
+Machiel Mulder, Professor of Energy Economics and director of the energy transition programmas of UGBS, has been appointed as member of the Scientific Climate Council (WKR).
 This was announced by the Ministry of Economic Affairs and Climate Policy.
 This independent advisory council will advise the government on climate policy.

 The WKR is a multidisciplinary board consisting of ten members with diverse backgrounds, including Machiel Mulder and two other University of Groningen professors: Linda Steg (Faculty of Behavioural and Social Sciences) and Wouter Peters (Faculty of Science and Engineering).